Green Plumbing and Water Conservation Tips for 2017

 Stop Prewashing Dishes

-Random Fact: The average American household spends around $500 each year on their water bill.
+Random Fact: How much does the average American household spend each year on their water bill?
+Statistics reveal that they spend up to $500 annually.

 Lay Off the Chemicals